researchpanl/Panl/index.md

-# PaNL
-# An online participant recruitment platform for Social Science and Humanities research in the Netherlands
+# PaNL - an online participant recruitment platform for Social Science and Humanities research in the Netherlands

 ## What is PaNL?
 A sustainable, trustworthy, and user-friendly platform that provides Dutch SSH researchers with an easy access to a high-quality and sufficiently large participant pool of Dutch citizens and students, who in turn experience benefits and feel valued by contributing to research.